 This article highlights the importance of teens having and taking part in hobbies.
-Taking part in hobbies can help teens to develop, regain, and strengthen skills, enable carryover of skills if therapy was previously provided, and promote relaxation and rejuvenation for mental wellness.
+Pursuing hobbies can help teens develop, regain, and strengthen skills, carryover skills learned from previous therapy, and promote relaxation and rejuvenation for mental wellness.

 By definition, a hobby is a pastime that we do for fun in our free time.
-We hear the word 'hobby' used frequently and it's paramount that we understand the significance of hobbies, especially to teens.
+We hear the word 'hobby' used frequently, and it's paramount that we understand the significance of hobbies, especially for teens.
 Here are some reasons why hobbies are important and have many benefits for teens.
-Even though specific hobbies and executive function/cognitive skills are listed in each paragraph, overlap occurs across the benefits explained below.
+Even though specific hobbies and executive function/cognitive skills are in each paragraph, overlap occurs across the benefits explained below.

-Wholesome hobbies are also a good way to channel energy and time and can deter behaviors that might lead to dire consequences, such as experimenting with alcohol, drugs, and sex, and engaging in crime.
+Wholesome hobbies are also an excellent way to channel energy and time and deter behaviors that might lead to dire consequences, such as experimenting with alcohol, drugs, sex, and engaging in crime.

 Encourage creativity and improve executive function skills

-Allow and encourage your teen to choose a hobby that interests them so that they can initiate it independently and consistently.
-Creative hobbies include sewing, drawing, woodworking, web design, and calligraphy etc.
+Allow and encourage your teen to choose a hobby that interests them.
+When teens choose a pursuit of interest, they tend to initiate it independently and consistently.
+Creative hobbies include sewing, drawing, woodworking, web design, calligraphy, etc.

 Connect one with others and work on social skills

-Some hobbies require interacting with other people.
-Working together to make a product, working as a team, working out together, sharing ideas, and helping others to name a few.
+Some hobbies require interacting with other people and working together to make a product, working as a team, working out together, sharing ideas, and helping others, simply to name a

+few.
 Social interaction promotes belonging and connectedness.
 Teens engaging in such tasks develop attention, mental flexibility, time management, self-control, social, coping, and self-regulation skills.
-Examples of such hobbies include taking a cooking class, playing sports, taking a yoga class, participating in a book club, and volunteering.
+Examples of such hobbies include:

 Learn new skills to improve self-efficacy and cognitive function

-which impact how teens process information.
+which impacts how teens process information.
 New skills open up opportunities and increase confidence.
-When engaging clients or patients in therapy, occupational therapists strive to support generalized self-efficacy or the belief that one has the skills to perform an activity/task or to handle a situation efficiently and successfully.
-When learning new skills, teens apply the three main executive function skills which are mental flexibility, working memory, and inhibitory control in addition to attention and self-regulatory skills.
-Such hobbies include learning a new language, learning to play an instrument, film making, making candles, designing, writing, blogging, and photography.
+When engaging clients or patients in therapy, occupational therapists strive to support generalized self-efficacy or the belief that one can perform an activity/task or handle a situation efficiently and successfully.
+When learning new skills, teens apply the three primary executive function skills: mental flexibility, working memory, inhibitory control, and attention and self-regulatory skills.
+Such hobbies include learning a new language, playing an instrument, making films, making candles, designing, writing, blogging, and photography.

 strengthen physical skills